Mindfulness-Based Stress Reduction

 I am deeply grateful to Larry for his time and sharing his experiences, which ring true to me, and I hope are useful to those of you interested in deepening your understanding and practice of mindfulness.
 There are MBSR classes offered all over the state, often at a reasonable cost.

-If you have a question about integrating mindfulness into the practice of law that you would like answered in this column, send it to [email protected].
+If you have a question about integrating mindfulness into the practice of law that you would like answered in this column, send me an email.

 Scott Rogers, M.S., J.D., is a nationally recognized leader in the area of mindfulness in law and founded and directs the University of Miami School of Law’s Mindfulness in Law Program where he teaches mindful ethics, mindful leadership, and mindfulness in law.
 He is the creator of Jurisight, one of the first CLE programs in the country to integrate mindfulness and neuroscience and conducts workshops and presentations on the role of mindfulness in legal education and across the legal profession.
 He is author of the recently released, “The Elements of Mindfulness.”